 Regional aid map of Hungary

 From 1 January 2022, investments of large enterprises in Pest county should be reviewed from a tax incentive point of view as the EU and Hungarian legislation is currently under harmonisation and their interpretation has a high importance.
-Investments located in Budapest will still not be eligible for regional investment aid.
+Investments located in Budapest are not eligible for regional investment aid.

 Aid intensity is 30% in the Central and Western Transdanubia region effective from 1 January 2022.
 In Southern Transdanubia, Southern Great Plain, Northern Great Plain, and Northern Hungary the aid intensity remains 50%.

 Free entrepreneurship zone